stefanbschneider/ideally/README.md

-# idealy
-Idealy: Organize &amp; Grow Your Ideas
+# Ideally: Organize & Grow Your Ideas